UFC Fight Night: Arlovski vs. Barnett: Predictions & Analysis

 A few statistical edges stand out.
 Askham throws significantly more leather — a 2.2 sig. strike per minute gap.
 Askham is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Hermansson has tighter striking defense, making opponents miss more often.

-**The Pick: Scott Askham over Jack Hermansson.** This is essentially a pick'em.
-The model nudges toward Askham at 54%, but there's almost nothing separating these two.
-The market implies 50% for Hermansson, but our model sees only 46%.
-That 4-point gap favoring Askham is worth watching.
+The Pick: Jack Hermansson over Scott Askham.
+This is essentially a pick'em.
+The model nudges toward Hermansson at 51%, but there's almost nothing separating these two.
+The market and our model are aligned — the line looks fair.

 Rustam Khabilov